kamondemwangi/insilico-vaccine-design-code/README.md

 usually the best being 15-22 amino acids in length.

-The python code(generate_epitope_combinations.py) for the generation of multi-epitope vaccine constructs,this code is essential for the generation of vaccine constructs, the user has latitude to select the adjuvant and linkers for the B and T cell epitopes(edit the script to appropriate adjuvant and linkers).
+The python code(generate_epitope_combinations.py) for the generation of multi-epitope vaccine constructs,this code is essential for the generation of vaccine constructs, the user has latitude to select the adjuvant and linkers for the B and T cell epitopes(edit the script to appropriate adjuvant and linkers) eg. tcell_linker='AAY', bcell_linker='GPGPG'.

 ## usage: